 The Festival was a great success and went on to be held annually for 19 years, missing only one year - 1995, until 1997, growing steadily in size and scope until it achieved Countrywide fame and recognition.

 However, its size and popularity worked against it and in 1997 it was decided that it had run its natural course.
 It was greatly missed, and throughout the following years there were regular mutterings that it would be wonderful to resurrect the festival yet again, but on a more manageable and 'local' scale.
 In August 2011, a meeting of interested parties was arranged and a committee set up.

-The culmination of their efforts came about on Saturday 30th June 2012 when, once again, the village centre rang to the sounds of music, laughter and the merry jingling of Morris Dancer’s bells.
+The culmination of their efforts came about on Saturday 30th June 2012 when, once again, the village centre rang to the sounds of music, laughter and the merry jingling of Morris Dancer's bells.
 Click here to see more.
-The weather was very kind and, given the dismal days before (and after), we had a wonderful time, so much so that it’s already been decided that we’re going to do it all again next year on Saturday 29th June 2013.
-Make a note in your diary.
+The weather was very kind and, given the dismal days before (and after), we had a wonderful time.
+So much so that we did it all again in 2013, 2014, 2015 and so on to the present year.

 The full set of programmes for this event were discovered in a box when the David Hall was refurbished in 2009 and are now available for download in PDF form, below.
 They make a fascinating read, not only because of the many and varied 'names' who came to perform at the Festival, but also the advertisements for businesses and people in the village who are now, sadly, no longer with us.

 (n.b.
 They are between 4 and 9 mb so some may take a few seconds to download - click on date required) n.b.
 It is a reflection on how times and technologies change that some of the earlier "Roneo'd" programmes are a little pale.